 - In a medium bowl, cream together butter and sugar until smooth.
 Beat in eggs one at a time, followed by the vanilla.
 Stir in the cream.

-- If using nuts and/or raisins, place a small amount into the bottom of each tart shell.
+- If using pecans and/or raisins, place a small amount into the bottom of each tart shell.

 - Pour prepared filling into tart shells until about ⅔ full (you will have filling leftover).